Best Heads For Gen-1 SBC

 The only double-hump heads to have factory drilled accessory bolts are casting #3927186.
 These "186" heads were produced from 1968 to 1972.

-Good Used vs Aftermarket
+Good Used vs New Aftermarket

-Finding a set of pre-1973 SBC heads is not an easy task.
-And once you do find a pair, you won't really know what you have until you take the valves out and look inside.
+If you find a pair, you won't really know what you have until you take the valves out and look inside.
 How many valve jobs has it seen?
 What other work has been done to them?
 Many a cylinder head has been ruined by an well-meaning mechanic and a Dremel.

 This is where the aftermarket comes in to help us, and no other V8 engine has more performance parts available than the small block Chevy!

-Flotek 101505 cylinder heads are machined from aluminum, so they're about 20 pounds lighter each than factory cast iron heads.
 They're compatible with either solid (mechanical) cam/lifters or hydraulic flat tappet cams with up to .550 lift.

 Straight vs Slant Spark Plugs

 Back in the day, I ran a set of factory slant plug heads on my old 1970 Chevelle.
 They were the cast-iron, parts-counter-only version.
-With a 350-hp camshaft, headers, dual-feed Holley and single-plane intake manifold, they made plenty of power!

 Many of today's top header brands are designed for use with the slant plug heads.
 When shopping for headers, you may see the phrase "for use with angle plugs".